Small Talk

 Sound equipment was installed at the Roach studio March 15 to 23, 1929.

 Released May 18, 1929.
 It was the 86th film in the series to be released.
-However, according to Maltin's earlier book, The Great Movie Shorts, as well as Richard Lewis Ward's A History Of The Hal Roach Studios, the release date was April 18, 1929, which would make it the 85th release.
+However, according to Maltin's earlier book, The Great Movie Shorts, as well as Richard Lewis Ward's A History Of The Hal Roach Studios, the release date was April 18, 1929.
+This was probably either a preview date or a mistake.

 Copyrighted July 30, 1929, by Metro-Goldwyn-Mayer Pictures Corporation.
 Registration no. LP893.
 Renewed September 13, 1956, with registration no. R176921.
 This copyright is currently due to expire at the end of 2024.